We all have that friend from the barn, the one you don’t see anywhere else.

 I eventually left school—it wasn’t the place for me.
 Back at home, my barn friend and I saw each other more regularly.
 We were close even though we didn’t see each other frequently.
 We talked training, things that bugged us in the horse world, boys.
 Our friendship resided in the barn.

-Then one week everything changed.
+Then one week things changed.

 My friend received the devastating news that she would have to put down her lifelong friend.
 The horse that was her everything.